ScilifelabDataCentre/dds_cli/docs/user.rst

    5.4.
 Reactivate the other account that you attempted (and hopefully in some cases succeeded) to deactivate in the :ref:`step above<deactive-other>`

       .. note::
          Try this command by specifying users with different roles.
-Have a look at the table at the top of the page if you are uncertain about which actions should be possible.
+Have a look at the table at the top of the section if you are uncertain about which actions should be possible.

 .. warning::
    **Do not delete any accounts during this testing period.
 If you wish to try out this functionality, please wait until you are finished with testing the other commands.
 Deleted accounts are non-reversible.**